zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: I'm joking, you can use whatever you want.

 **MV**: I mean, I normally use a bunch in parallel, but Gemini loses its chain of thought much more often than the others when you do it in parallel.
-Like, you kind of need to keep the app open or you don't get responses.
+You kind of need to keep the app open or you don't get responses.

 **CM**: What are we doing with Gemini?